microsoft/live-share/CONTRIBUTING.md

 ### Filing VS Code or General Service Problems

-Create an issue in [this repository](https://github.com/Microsoft/project-cascade/issues) and please include the following in the description.
+Create an issue in [this repository](https://github.com/Microsoft/project-cascade/issues) and please include the following in the description:

 * The product and version of the tool you are using
 * Your operating system